Semiconductor Equipment: Supercycle Or Bubble?

 IoT

 IoT has been touted as a huge opportunity for semiconductor manufacturers.
-Price Waterhouse Cooper, for example, published a report entitled "The Internet of Things: The next growth engine for the semiconductor industry."
+PricewaterhouseCoopers, for example, published a report entitled "The Internet of Things: The next growth engine for the semiconductor industry."

-However, semiconductor industry watcher IC Insights in early June lowered its forecast of semiconductor sales for IoT from a compound annual growth rate from 9.7% to 8.9%.
+However, semiconductor industry watcher IC Insights in early June lowered its forecast of semiconductor sales for IoT from a compound annual growth rate of 9.7% to 8.9%.
 The company noted that:

 "The lower growth projection in chip sales for connected cities systems is a result of anticipated belt tightening in government spending around the world and the slowing of smart meter installations now that the initial wave of deployments has ended in many countries."